Kethku/kethku.github.io/content/fork.md

 ## [Climb the Hemlock](@/hemlock/_index.md)

-The center tree is a western hemlock; strong and rigid.
+The center tree is a western hemlock, strong and rigid.
 It doesn't wrap around the other two but acts as a scaffold from which they gain their strength.
 It's branches sprout parallel to the trunk sliding through the gaps from the